ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Overview {#synsem-overview}

-A JSONPath expression is a string which, when applied to a JSON value, the *argument*, selects zero or more nodes of the argument and outputs these nodes as a nodelist.
+A JSONPath expression is a string which, when applied to a JSON value, the argument, selects zero or more nodes of the argument and outputs these nodes as a nodelist.

 A query MUST be encoded using UTF-8.